 You can travel freely between the two countries.
 We traveled freely between the two countries many times and were never stopped at a border post or had to produce a passport to get stamped.

 Here’s some more detailed information – granted this may all change thanks to the Brexit, but they say there will still be an open border.
 Citizens of The Republic of Ireland are referred to as Irish, while citizens of Northern Ireland are Northern Irish.
 Got it?

-That being said Ireland uses the Euro note and Northern Ireland uses the British Pound.
-I wouldn’t suggest changing currencies at a currency exchange, but an ATM to pull out the currency you need.
+Ireland uses the Euro note, and Northern Ireland uses the British Pound.
+I wouldn’t suggest changing currencies at a currency exchange, but an ATM to pull out the money you need.
 You can read more about our travel banking tips here before traveling to Ireland.

 I’m sure you weren’t planning on traveling to Ireland for a suntan.
 The country is known for being very green, and that means plenty of rain!
 Rainfall has become a part of Irish life, especially in the west.
 The average number of “wet days” ranges from about 150 days to 225 days a year.
 Your best chance of sun and warmth in Ireland is in the summer months of June and July.

 We went in late October and still had a few nice days of sunshine!
 I guess what I’m trying to say is be prepared for all sorts of weather when you’re planning your trip to Ireland.
 No matter what, remember to pack a packable rain jacket.

 4. There Are Plenty of Rainbows, but no Leprechauns

 With all that rain in Ireland, you will no doubt see a few rainbows.
 But I wouldn’t go chasing them to the end in search of a leprechaun with some lucky gold charms.
 Although leprechauns are part of modern Irish folklore, there aren’t any real leprechauns in Ireland – sadly.

 Although apparently, there are leprechauns in Mobile, Alabama